 I believe the value people receive from the work I do with them is finding happiness in what they do.
 This increases their engagement with their work and overall wellbeing.
 We are always careful to consider this when we design programs, workshops and resources at Thinka.
 As a company, we represent exactly what we are helping our clients to achieve.

-Dee works closely with clients to determine their design and development needs.
+Dee oversees the digital development of projects, working closely with clients to bring the final vision to life.
 She has a strong knowledge of graphic design and eLearning authoring tools, and works closely with our experts on animation and video.
 Dee enjoys a creative challenge and has meticulous attention to detail.

-In my role as Lead, I am involved in up-front consultation with clients and I listen carefully to get a full picture of what is involved in the digital space.
+In my role as Head of Digital Learning, I am involved in up-front consultation with clients and I listen carefully to get a full picture of what is involved in the digital space.
 I make sure clients understand the steps involved to achieve their goals and the timelines that govern digital production.
 Then, I brief the project into my diverse team made up of talented in-house employees and contractors from all over the globe.

 Being able to move quickly and nimbly on projects has seen my team pull off complex solutions within tight time restraints.
 An example of this is during the 2020 pandemic – when we were asked to take a nation-wide conference with over 500 attendees online in just 4 weeks.
 It needed to be a fully functioning platform with many moving parts; including a full journey map, access to previous recordings and allow for multiple hosts, and of course, it needed to look visually stunning.